Rico-febrian/untitled-project-with-airflow-dbt-metabase/README.md

 ## How It Works

-The pipeline runs daily on weekdays and follows an ELT pattern: **Extract** from API → **Load** into staging → **Transform** with dbt.
+The pipeline runs daily on weekdays and follows an ELT pattern:

+**Extract** from API → **Load** into staging → **Transform** with dbt.

 ### Extract

 Airflow calls the Frankfurter API for the latest USD exchange rates against IDR, EUR, SGD, JPY, and MYR.

 - Raw JSON response is stored in MinIO (S3-compatible object storage), partitioned by date
-- This raw layer acts as an archive — if the transform logic changes later, you can reprocess from the original data without calling the API again
+- This raw layer acts as an archive, if the transform logic changes later, you can reprocess from the original data without calling the API again

 ### Load